 - Acceleration of the plan review process

-These inducements may be offered to Targeted Businesses which meet the following thresholds:
+These incentives may be offered to Targeted Businesses that meet the following thresholds:

 - Tier 1: Targeted Business adds at least 25 new jobs and the jobs pay an average salary of at least 1.25 times the county average for that industry.